Publications of Thomas Colcombet

 closures of languages of finite trees recognized by safe recursion schemes.

-In this paper, we present a categorical approach to learning automata over words, in the sense of the
+categorical approach to learning automata over words, in the sense of the

 -algorithm of Angluin.
 This